 About this meeting

-This Experts’ Group meeting on 29 May 2019 in Zagreb will build on the progress achieved from previous meetings in Brussels, Lyon, Potsdam, Manchester, Antwerp, and Maastricht.
+This Experts’ Group meeting on 29 May 2019 in Zagreb built on the progress achieved from previous meetings in Brussels, Lyon, Potsdam, Manchester, Antwerp, and Maastricht.

-This activity in Zagreb is dedicated to the topic of “International cultural projects evaluation in curricula and education programmes: how trainers and researchers teach evaluation?”.
+This activity in Zagreb was dedicated to the topic of “International cultural projects evaluation in curricula and education programmes: how trainers and researchers teach evaluation?”.

-The objective will be to provide recommendations for trainers and teachers to include and develop the thematic of evaluation in their education programs.
+The objective was be to provide recommendations for trainers and teachers to include and develop the thematic of evaluation in their education programmes.
 It was designed around two main sessions:

 - In the morning, the session will host one expert of international cultural projects evaluation and one keynote speaker on cultural management and policies training.

 - In the afternoon, coordinators of education programs and teachers are invited to present their curriculum and the modules they set up for evaluation of international projects in their universities or training centres.

 This session, hosted by Kultura Nova in Zagreb Croatia, focused on the topic of evaluation in education programmes, exploring its place in curricula and the way that it is taught.
 In common with previous working group meetings, it combined a series of interventions with discussion of the main themes.

 Ferdinand Richard, Chair of the Roberto Cimetta Fund, began the

 day with a timely and relevant presentation about the key global challenges